cloudevents/spec/subscriptions-api.md

   protocols.
 - **protocolsettings** (map) - OPTIONAL.
 A set of settings specific to the selected delivery protocol provider.
 Options for those settings are listed in the following subsection.
-An implementation can offer more options.
+An implementation MAY offer more options.
   Examples for such settings are credentials, which generally vary by transport, rate limits and retry policies, or the QoS mode for MQTT.
   See the [Protocol Settings](#322-protocol-settings) section for further details.
 - **sink** (URI) - REQUIRED.
-The address to which events shall be delivered using the selected protocol.
+The address to which events SHALL be delivered using the selected protocol.
 The format of the address MUST be valid for the selected protocol or one of the protocol's own transport bindings (e.g. AMQP over WebSockets).
 - **filter** - OPTIONAL.
-A filter is an expression of a particular filter dialect that evaluates to true or false and that determines whether an instance of a cloud event should be delivered to the subscription's sink.
+A filter is an expression of a particular filter dialect that evaluates to true or false and that determines whether an instance of a CloudEvent will be delivered to the subscription's sink.
 If a filter expression evaluates to false, the event MUST NOT be sent to the sink.
+  If the expression evaluates to true, the event MUST be attempted to be delivered.
 Support for particular filter dialects might vary across different subscription managers.
 If a filter dialect is specified in a subscription that is unsupported by the subscription manager, creation or updates of the subscription MUST be rejected with an error.
 See the [Filter Dialects](#323-filter-dialects) section for further details.